CAHLR/OATutor/README.md

 - `renderText.js`: Method called to render text.
 Fills in dynamic text generation.

-### /ProblemPool [Configurable]
+### ./content-sources [Configurable]

-- Each problem is contained in its own folder.
+- Each sub-folder can be considered its own isolated content source.
-- Problems can contain steps which are contained in their own sub-folder.
-- Steps can contain hints which are stored as pathways in the `tutoring` sub-folder.
-- All problems are pre-processed before being ingested by the frontend platform.
-All problems are accumulated in the `generated/processed-content-pool/[source_name].json` file prior to each run or build.
+  -  `oatutor` contains OATutor-curated content but can be removed if the content is not being used.
+- See the [Content Source](#oatutor-content-pool) section for more details.

 #### Markdown Support